 For additional information or clarification concerning anything contained in this Manual, go to the Registrar Services Office in the 100 Building of the College.

-Review the Student Complaint Resolution Chart, we also recommend you review the Student Concern Process Flowchart.
+We also recommend you review the Student Concern Process Flowchart.

 For more information on student complaints please refer to the SC Commision on Higher Education.